-Epicurus (341-270 BC) was an influential Greek philosopher active during the Hellenistic period, and the founder of Epicureanism.
-This period was home to several schools of philosophy in competition with one another and thus much philosophical debate.
-Epicureanism flourished for several centuries post Epicurus’ death.
+Epicurus (341-270 BCE) was an influential Greek philosopher active during the Hellenistic period and the founder of Epicureanism.
+This period was home to philosophical debate and several schools of philosophy in competition with one another.

-Epicurus, attracted to the ideas of pre-Socratic philosopher Democritus (460-370 BC), was a materialist in metaphysical outlook.
-He taught that the basic composition of the world is tiny pieces matter called atoms flying through empty space, and that this matter did not come into existence at any point.
-This conviction motivated Epicurus to explain all natural phenomena in atomic terms.
+Epicurus, attracted to the ideas of pre-Socratic philosopher Democritus (460-370 BCE) (see Greek Atomism), was a materialist in metaphysical outlook.
+He taught that the basic composition of the world is tiny pieces matter called atoms flying through empty space that did not come into existence at any point in time.
+This conviction motivated Epicurus to explain all phenomena in atomic terms.

 Because Epicurus believed that knowledge must be grounded in the senses (empiricism) and objects are reducible to atoms moving in space (atomism), supernatural explanations and the gods became a target.
-He did not believe in an immaterial soul, nor did he think that the gods influenced human life and matters.
-He believed in the gods whose lives human beings can strive to emulate but he rejected explanations of meteorological events (earthquakes, lightning etc.) through appeal to their will.
-These events can be explained entirely in atomic terms.
+He did not believe in an immaterial soul and he did not think that the gods influenced human life and affairs.
+He believed in the gods whose lives human beings could strive to emulate but he rejected explanations of meteorological events (earthquakes, lightning, rain, etc.) through appeal to their will.
+To Epicurus, these events could be explained entirely in atomic terms and therefore did not need the gods to be explained.
 Further, human beings did not need to fear the gods.
-Epicurus viewed death, fear of the future, and the fear of the gods to compromise the pursuit of ataraxia (the freedom from fear and worry).
+Epicurus viewed death, fear of the future, and the fear of the gods to compromise the pursuit of ataraxia, namely the freedom from fear and worry.
 If the gods have nothing to do with natural phenomena then one need not fear being punished by them for one’s deeds.
 Epicurus is one of the earliest thinkers to raise the Problem of Evil (referred to as the Epicurean paradox or dilemma).
 He pointed to the suffering and evil in the world as evidence against the belief that the world is under the providential care of a loving deity.

 View of the Mind and Death

-Epicurus saw the mind constituting something bodily, an organ with mental features identified with atomic processes.
-The mind is bodily because it interacted with the body, and does not survive death for it only functions in the body and when its constituent atoms are properly arranged.
+Epicurus saw the mind constituting something bodily, such as an organ with mental features identified with atomic processes.
+The mind is bodily because it interacts with the body and does not survive death.
+The mind only functions in the body when its constituent atoms are properly arranged.
 When the human being dies the container housing the atoms breaks leading to the dispersion of the atoms.
 The atoms are eternal, but the mind made up of these atoms is not, just as other compound bodies cease to exist when their atoms disperse.
-Epicurus thus contended that one need not fear the gods and the prospect of punishment in the afterlife given that the mind ceased to exist upon death.
+Epicurus thus argued that one need not fear the gods and the prospect of punishment in the afterlife given the mind ceased to exist upon death.
 The fear of death and punishment were both primary causes of human anxiety among human beings and the source of irrational and extreme desires.